opencelium/opencelium/docs/management/authentication.rst

 |image1|

-You can also have a look into OpenCelium Logs:
+For troubleshooting login with LDAP credentials, please have a look into OpenCelium Logs:

 .. code-block:: sh